-Mr. David H. Izett, the Senior Vice President, General Counsel, is responsible for leading Enerflex's global legal and governance affairs and contributes to Enterprise Risk Management.
+Mr. David H. Izett, the Senior Vice President, General Counsel, is responsible for leading Enerflex's global legal, governance, and compliance affairs.
 Mr. Izett also has executive oversight of Enerflex's global HSE group.
-He is a member of the Law Society of Alberta and has over 18 years of North American and International experience in public oil and gas, manufacturing, and mining sectors.
-As an integral member of the Executive Management Team, Mr. Izett's extensive experience in complex project development, project management, joint ventures, and international operations serves Enerflex well as we strengthen our asset ownership focus and diversify our business model.
+He is a member of the Law Society of Alberta and has over 19 years of experience in energy, manufacturing, and mining sectors across the globe.
+As an integral member of the Executive Management Team, Mr. Izett's extensive experience in complex project development, project management, joint ventures, risk management and international operations serves Enerflex well as it strengthens its asset ownership focus and diversifies its business model.

-Mr. Izett joined Enerflex from Nutrien, the world's largest provider of crop inputs, services, and solutions where he served for seven years, most recently as Assistant General Counsel, Nitrogen and International, and previously as Chief Legal Counsel for the Wholesale business unit of Agrium, one of Nutrien's predecessor entities.
-Prior to his leadership roles at Nutrien, Mr. Izett acted as legal counsel and held various leadership roles within Occidental Petroleum, supporting several oil and gas business units across the Middle East.
+Mr. Izett joined Enerflex in 2019 from Nutrien, a provider of crop inputs, services, and solutions where he served most recently as Assistant General Counsel, Nitrogen and International, and previously as Chief Legal Counsel for the Wholesale business unit of Agrium, one of Nutrien's predecessor entities.
+Prior to his leadership roles at Nutrien, Mr. Izett acted as legal counsel and held various leadership roles within Occidental Petroleum, supporting several of its oil and gas business units across the Middle East.
 Mr. Izett holds his Juris Doctor from Dalhousie University and his Bachelor of Arts in Religious Studies from the University of Calgary.
-He currently serves on the Board of Directors for the Alberta Chapter of the Association of Corporate Counsel.